 Online divorce isn’t a new thing.
-Covid has forced many aspects of life online, but HM Courts and Tribunals Service (HMCTS) was actually ahead of the game in terms of digital services, having launched a trial online portal back in April 2018.
+Covid forced many aspects of life online, but HM Courts and Tribunals Service (HMCTS) was actually ahead of the game in terms of digital services, having launched a trial online portal back in April 2018.

 In addition to this, the courts are gradually moving towards having a single system for the filing of ‘court bundles’, which contain all the documents the court needs for each hearing.
 At the moment, there is no single system and the rules differ between different courts.